Kumismar/ipk_project_1/README.md

 # IPK project 1

-Client for server calculator for IPK course at FIT BUT.
+Client of [IPK Calculator Protocol](https://git.fit.vutbr.cz/NESFIT/IPK-Projekty/src/branch/master/Project%201/Protocol.md) for IPK course at FIT BUT.

 Please note that the code doesn't work without the server (but you can make your own if you're brave enough).